-All batteries can explode, and it can happen with electronic cigarette batteries.
+All batteries can explode, and it can happen with vape batteries too.

 Which is a shame, as every single incident we have heard of so far has been avoidable.

-If you follow the correct safety procedures, e-cigarette battery explosions are very rare – about 1 in 10 million (source).
+If you follow the correct safety procedures, e-cigarette battery explosions are very rare – about 1 in 10 million.

 To enjoy vaping safely, follow the simple rules in this infographic (click the image for a larger version):